Halo Capsule full review

 Price & availability

-At this stage, Capsule is only available for sale from the manufacturer’s website.
+Capsule is only available for sale from the manufacturer’s website and Amazon UK.
 It has an RPP of £329.97 but is currently available to buy for £249.99.
 We think this is a very good price for a product of this quality.

 This offer includes 52 dust pouches (Capsule's own redesigned, eco-friendly vacuum cleaner bags), which the manufacturer estimates will suffice for two years of use.

 When you need more dust pouches, you can buy a pack of 26 (one year’s worth) from the website for £14.99.
 Currently, there’s a deal on, offering two packs of pouches for £27.99.

 Capsule comes with a two-year warranty and free next-day delivery.